Efficient Low-Rank Semidefinite Programming with Robust Loss Functions: Introduction

+Recall that the square loss is used in \eqref{eq:new} and (\ref{eq:sdpfac}) to measure constraint violations.
+It is well-known that the square loss is sensitive to outliers~\cite{huber1992robust,de2003framework,candes2011robust,zheng2012practical,lin2017robust}.
+This can be problematic as, for example, in MVU, the samples can be corrupted \cite{dekel2010learning}; in kernel learning, the similarity constraints may come from spammers \cite{raykar2010learning}; in matrix completion, there can be attacks in the observed entries~\cite{burke2015robust,yao2018scalable}.
+These corruptions and noise can significantly deteriorate the performance \cite{raykar2010learning,lin2017robust}.
+To make the models more robust, a common approach is to replace the square loss by more robust noise models.
+These include the $\ell_1$-loss~\cite{huber1992robust,lu2013online} and, more recently, concave losses such as the minimax concave penalty (MCP)~\cite{zhang2010nearly} and log-sum penalty (LSP) \cite{candes2008enhancing}.
+These concave loss functions are similar in shape to Tukey’s biweight function in robust statistics~\cite{huber1992robust}, which flattens more for larger values.
+Recently, they have also been successfully used in matrix factorization \cite{de2003framework,eriksson2010efficient,candes2011robust,zheng2012practical,jiang2015robust,lin2017robust,yao2017efficient,yao2018scalable}.
+However, so far they have not been used in SDPs.

-Motivated by the success of making matrix factorization robust by replacing the squared loss with $\ell_1$ loss \cite{lin2017robust,yao_nips18}, we also proposed to use the $\ell_1$ loss in \eqref{eq:sdpfac} for SDP, and illustrate such need with three applications, i.e., robust NPKL, robust colored MVU and sparse PCA.
-However, the resulting optimization problem is neither convex nor smooth, and none of existing SDP algorithms can be used for optimization.
-To solve the new objective, we propose a new optimization algorithm based on Majorization-Minimization (MM), of which the crux is constructing a good surrogate.
-Besides, while MM generally only guarantees producing limit points, we prove that by iteratively optimizing the constructed surrogate, the proposed algorithm ensures a convergence to some critical points.
-Finally, we demonstrate the efficiency and robustness of the proposed algorithm using above three applications.
-Results show that the proposed algorithm is not only faster but also better in recovery over state-of-the-arts.
-As a summary, we hight-light our contributions as follows: \begin{itemize}[leftmargin = 12px] \item We are the first to introduce the robust loss, i.e., $\ell_1$ loss, into SDP.
-To show its necessity, we further illustrate the usage of the new objective with three applications, i.e., robust NPKL, robust colored MVU and sparse PCA;
+Motivated by the needs for both optimization efficiency and robustness in learning the matrix variate, we propose in this paper the use of robust loss functions with the matrix factorization in \eqref{eq:sdpfac}.
+However, the resulting optimization problem is neither convex (due to factorization) nor smooth (due to the robust loss).
+Hence, none of the above-mentioned solvers can be used.
+To handle this difficult problem, we propose a new optimization algorithm based on Majorization-Minimization (MM) \cite{lange2000optimization,hunter2004tutorial}.
+The crux of MM is on constructing a good surrogate that is easier to optimize.
+We show that this surrogate can be efficiently optimized by the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed,he20121}.
+While MM only guarantees convergence to limit points, we show that the proposed algorithm ensures convergence to a critical point even when the ADMM is only solved inexactly.
+Efficiency and robustness of the proposed algorithm are demonstrated on five machine learning applications, namely, PSD matrix completion, nonparametric kernel learning, maximum variance unfolding, sparse PCA, and symmetric non-negative matrix factorization.
+Results show that it is not only faster, but also has better performance over the state-of-the-arts.

-\item As no existing SDP algorithms can be applied, we propose a novel optimization algorithm to solve the new objective, which is not only efficient but also guaranteed converging to some critical points;

-\item Finally, the robustness of the new objective and the effectiveness of the proposed algorithm over state-of-the-arts SDP algorithms are empirically verified on above three applications. \end{itemize}